zeroshotting/notes/Systems.md

 # How to Formalize
 ----
 Make no mistake, we are not talking about rules.
 As I mentioned earlier, systems will differ from person to person so naturally it would be hard to find two people with identical ideal systems.
-The first step to formalize, is to understand how you operate.
-What is the best time for you so study, how long can you study at a stretch, what are your goals
+The first step to formalize, is to understand the terrain.
+If you're formalizing a lifestyle-system you have to ask, what is the best time for you so study?
+How long can you study at a stretch?
+What are your goals?
+Optimize along your own surface.
+If we're dealing with less abstract instances of formalization, say, mathematics, you the same concept applies just applied in a different way—different questions.
+You'd ask, how can I explore the problem terrain to capture latent characteristics?
+How can I optimize for pattern recognition?
+Are there adjacent problems to observe?
+Is there opportunity for abstraction?
+Rely on the combination of intellect, precedence and intuition.